404GamerNotFound/vserver-ssh-stats/README.md

 Optionally you can enter your Home Assistant base URL and a long-lived access token.
 When provided, the script will create sensors like `sensor.<name>_cpu`, `sensor.<name>_mem`, etc., via the Home Assistant REST API for each server so the values show up in the UI without MQTT.

+The main collector (`app/collector.py`) also supports a lightweight mode without MQTT: simply run it without the `MQTT_HOST` environment variable.
+In that case the collected statistics are logged to the console instead of being published to a broker.

 ---